frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Dynamic Programming is a different way of thinking when it comes to solving problems.
 Programming itself is already a different way of thinking, so, to be honest, I can say that Dynamic Programming is a different way within a different way of thinking.
 And, if you haven't noticed yet, there is a concept of recursion trying to emerge in this definition.

 The general idea is that you, dear reader, should be able to break a large and difficult problem into small and easy pieces.
-To do this, we will store information and reuse it whenever necessary in our algorithm.
+This involves storing and reusing information within the algorithm as needed.

 It is very likely that you, kind reader, have been introduced to Dynamic Programming techniques while studying algorithms without realizing it.
 So, it is also very likely that you will encounter, in this text, algorithms you have seen before without knowing they were Dynamic Programming.

 My intention is to break down the Dynamic Programming process into clear steps, focusing on the solution algorithm, so that you can understand and implement these steps on your own whenever you face a problem in technical interviews, production environments, or programming competitions.
 Without any hesitation, I will try to present performance tips and tricks in C++.
-However, this should not be considered a limitation; we will look at the algorithms before the code, and you will be able to implement the code in your preferred programming language.
+However, this should not be considered a limitation; we will prioritize understanding the algorithms before diving into the code, and you will be able to implement the code in your preferred programming language.

 ## There was a hint of recursion sneaking in

 Some say that Dynamic Programming is a technique to make recursive code more efficient.
-There is a relationship that needs to be explored: *All Dynamic Programming algorithms are recursive, but not all recursive algorithms are Dynamic Programming*.
+There is a connection worth examining: *All Dynamic Programming algorithms are recursive, but not all recursive algorithms are Dynamic Programming*.

 Recursion is a powerful problem-solving technique.
 Recursive code can be mathematically proven correct relatively easily.
-And that alone is reason enough to use recursion in all your code.
+This clarity alone makes a compelling case for using recursion.
 So, let's begin with that.

 The proof of the correctness of a recursive algorithm generally involves only two steps: Proving that the base case of the recursion is correct and proving that the recursive step is correct.
 In the domain of mathematical induction proof, we can refer to these components as the *base case* and the *inductive step*, respectively.
 In this case: